rtic-rs/rtic/book/en/src/internals/non-reentrancy.md

 # Non-reentrancy

-In RTFM, tasks handlers are *not* reentrant.
+In RTIC, tasks handlers are *not* reentrant.
 Reentering a task handler can break Rust aliasing rules and lead to *undefined behavior*.
 A task handler can be reentered in one of two ways: in software or by hardware.